Industry-Specific

 Apply at ClearValue Lending

 Start your application.
-Your file routes to ONE matched lender — matched to your NAICS 3121 classification, TTB license status, and financing purpose.
+Your file routes to the funding partners best matched to your NAICS 3121 classification, TTB license status, and financing purpose.
+Compare brewery financing against other product options at small business financing, or apply directly at Find my match.
 ClearValue Lending is a funding platform, not a lender or financial advisor.

 Sources